janeluck/awesome/README.md

 - [RegExr](https://regexper.com/) -  Regular expression visualizer using railroad diagrams.
 - [TinyPng](https://tinypng.com/) -  Optimize your images with a perfect balance in quality and file size
 - [NodeICO](https://nodei.co/) -  classy node.js badges, that's all
+- [CodeSandbox](https://codesandbox.io/) -  CodeSandbox is an online editor that helps you create web applications, from prototype to deployment.

 ## App-Tool
 - [Shadowsocks](https://github.com/shadowsocks/shadowsocks/tree/master) -  A fast tunnel proxy that helps you bypass firewalls.